sweetrpg/lootparcels-foundryvtt/README.md

 The following systems are currently supported:

 * Cypher System
+* Dungeons & Dragons, 5th edition
+* Shadow of the Demon Lord
 * Shadow of the Weird Wizard
-* Shadow of the Demon Lord
 * The One Ring, 2nd edition

 If you would like to see a system added, please open an [issue](https://github.com/sweetrpg/lootparcels-foundryvtt/issues).